Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this document

 Classes

-A LATEX class is a special kind of package which provides formatting template features for a whole document.
+A LATEX class is a special kind of package which provides a formatting template for a whole document.
 There are over 600 of these, and over 500 of them are pre-installed with LATEX.

 Class files all end with the .cls filetype (some computers hide this, but it’s there).
 Like ordinary packages, classes may also be distributed with ancillary files, like fonts or configuration files.